DigitalRoadi3s/netstat_data_collection/README.md

 Set the script as executable then you can run this file as-is or execute it via cron every 15 minutes.

 `# ./solaris_dc_netstat_v2.sh`

+With these files you can use Splunk or the like to process them and find common communication between servers and latency of these connections.